 Transfer Learning to the Long-Term Memory – comes from the Free Guide – ‘Are you frustrated by training that creates short term interest but not long term change? ‘.

-One of the key challenges when it comes to learning is getting the information to transfer to the long-term memory.
+One of the key challenges when it comes to learning is getting the information to transfer to long-term memory.
 Without this transfer, the learning is simply forgotten.

 Transferring the information requires the Learner to ‘encode’ it.
 Encoding involves the Learner translating the information into a form that can be processed mentally.
 This is similar to librarians classifying books in order to be able to find them again.